 The Best Free CAD Software

 TinkerCAD – Best CAD software for beginners and kids

 - Price: Free — View here

 One of the best free 3D CAD for beginners, TinkerCAD is perfect for younger users and complete novices.
 Nothing needs to be downloaded as it runs in your browser, and it is almost certainly the simplest 3D CAD modeling software to use on this list.

 The simplicity makes it the best CAD software for beginners, as well as kids, and is used in schools to teach basic engineering principles like how to create simple structures and geometries.
 TinkerCAD comes with a variety of drag-and-drop objects like cubes, pyramids and spheres to create a model with.
 All you you need to do is change and transform these objects to perfect your model: rotate, resize and move objects until you’re satisfied.

 It’s almost like a free online Lego builder with infinite possibilities that people of any ages should be able to pick up with ease.
 You may find as you advance and improve that you grow out of TinkerCAD’s suite of beginner CAD tools, but there’s a range of free CAD software and paid professional options out there once you’ve gained the skills.

 FreeCAD — One of the best free CAD software

 - Price: Free — Download it here

 FreeCAD is a free and open source CAD software modeling tool for building complex models, with the ability to design both 2D and 3D models.
 First released in 2002 and steadily updated since, FreeCAD has wide use in product design, as well as architecture and engineering and mechanics.

 FreeCAD is versatile, compatible with a wide variety of file types, and also accommodates turning 2D models into 3D models by drawing the original base of the model in 2D, and then using that to design the eventual 3D model.
-It’s ideal as a CAD software for 3D printing as you can easily export finished models into STL files for your 3D printer, and it’s easy-to-use interface makes it great for beginners and experienced makers like.
+It’s ideal as a free CAD software for 3D printing as you can easily export finished models into STL files for your 3D printer, and it’s easy-to-use interface makes it great for beginners and experienced makers like.